Mephisto5558/Mongoose-DB/README.md

 ### 6. Set a Value in a Collection
 Set a value in a specific collection, with an option to overwrite existing data:<br>
-It is strongly suggested to use `DB#update` insted.
+It is strongly suggested to use `DB#update` instead.

 ```js
 const newValue = db.set('collection', 'value', true);